-1. Define TDS?

-2. What is the substance or compound forms especially strong complexes with Mn(II), Cu(II), Fe(III), Pb (II) and Cr(III)?

-3. Which compound/element can dissolve and accumulate in undergroundwater sources, such as wells, and in the air in your home?

-4. The EPA set a standard limit or the amount of what element in drinking water to 10 ppb?

-5. Which compound/element/substance is a chemical that occurs naturally in the earth's crust.
+- 1. What is the substance or compound manufactured from aluminum hydroxide by dehydroxylating it in a way that produces a highly porous material? - 2.
+Define TDS? - 3.
+What is the substance or compound forms especially strong complexes with Mn(II), Cu(II), Fe(III), Pb (II) and Cr(III)? - 4.
+Which compound/element can dissolve and accumulate in underground water sources, such as wells, and in the air in your home? - 5.
+The EPA set a standard limit or the amount of what element in drinking water to 10 ppb? - 6.
+Which compound/element/substance is a chemical that occurs naturally in the earth's crust.
 When rocks, minerals, and soil erode, they release this compound/element/substance into water supplies?